hashicorp/terraform-provider-azurestack/website/docs/r/template_deployment.html.markdown

 Create a template deployment of resources

-~> **Note on AzureStack Template Deployments:** Due to the way the underlying Azure API is designed, Terraform can only manage the deployment of the AzureStack Template - and not any resources which are created by it.
+~> **Note on ARM Template Deployments:** Due to the way the underlying Azure API is designed, Terraform can only manage the deployment of the ARM Template - and not any resources which are created by it.
-This means that when deleting the `azurestack_template_deployment` resource, Terraform will only remove the reference to the deployment, whilst leaving any resources created by that AzureStack Template Deployment.
+This means that when deleting the `azurestack_template_deployment` resource, Terraform will only remove the reference to the deployment, whilst leaving any resources created by that ARM Template Deployment.
-One workaround for this is to use a unique Resource Group for each AzureStack Template Deployment, which means deleting the Resource Group would contain any resources created within it - however this isn't ideal.
+One workaround for this is to use a unique Resource Group for each ARM Template Deployment, which means deleting the Resource Group would contain any resources created within it - however this isn't ideal.
 [More information](https://docs.microsoft.com/en-us/rest/api/resources/deployments#Deployments_Delete).

 ## Example Usage

-~> **Note:** This example uses [Storage Accounts](storage_account.html) and [Public IP's](public_ip.html) which are natively supported by Terraform - we'd highly recommend using the Native Resources where possible instead rather than an AzureStack Template, for the reasons outlined above.
+~> **Note:** This example uses [Storage Accounts](storage_account.html) and [Public IP's](public_ip.html) which are natively supported by Terraform - we'd highly recommend using the Native Resources where possible instead rather than an ARM Template, for the reasons outlined above.

 ```hcl
 resource "azurestack_resource_group" "test" {